 2017-2018 Catalog and Student Handbook

-This program is designed for the student who does not intend to transfer to a baccalaureate degree program.
+This program and its specialization areas are designed for the student who does not intend to transfer to a baccalaureate degree program.

 Emphasis: Electrical Engineering Technology